Grandeur Of The Seas accidents and incidents

-On March 5, 2010, while the ship was at sea, a female passenger died after falling from her cabin’s balcony on deck 8 (portside aft) and landing on deck 5.
-She was traveling together with her husband and her mother in law.
-Report says the woman was intoxicated.
+On March 5, 2010, while the ship was at sea, a female passenger died after falling from her cabin’s balcony on deck 8 (port side aft) and landing on deck 5.
+She was travelling together with her husband and her mother in law.
+The report says the woman was intoxicated.

 On June 30, 2009, the ship experienced power loss to its emergency switchboard due to a malfunctioning inverter.
-Crew used a bypass connection to restore the switchboard power.
+The crew used a bypass connection to restore the switchboard power.
 During the incident, all generators were functioning correctly.

 On February 25, 2009, while entering in Tampa Bay, the vessel lost 2 of all 4 diesel engines.
 It was able to maintain 14 mph / 22 kph cruising speed with only 2 operational engines (number 2 and 4).
 Two tugboats were assisting the ship to moor safely at Tampa Cruise Terminal 3.
-The incident was caused by the engines’ shutdown due to a condensation collected in the crankcase pipes.
-The condensation then vaporized and activated the mist detector, causing automatic shutdown of both engines.
+The incident was caused by the engines’ shut down due to a condensation collected in the crankcase pipes.
+The condensation then vaporized and activated the mist detector, causing the automatic shut down of both engines.

 As compensation, all passengers received US$100 in cash to cover their transportation changes.
 Many passengers changed their flight arrangements according to the announced arrival times.
-However, the ship arrived in Baltimore later then announced previously, and additionally delayed the disembarkation process.
+However, the ship arrived in Baltimore later than announced previously and additionally delayed the disembarkation process.
 Many were unable to get in time to the airport and missed their new flights too.

 On March 22, 2008, due to unknown reasons, the ship experienced power loss for ~30 min right before its departure from Baltimore.
 The investigation showed there was a problem with diesel generator number 3.
 A short circuit inside it caused damage to the unit’s winding ends and leads.
 After repairs were done, all generators tested OK.

 March 2006, CDC reported on voyage Mar 6 to 11, a Norovirus outbreak (gastrointestinal illness) infected 130 passengers (out of 2263, or 4,8%) and 11 crew (out of 754, or 1,5%).
-All sick suffered from Noro virus symptoms (vomiting, diarrhea) and were quarantined to their cabins.
-The ship operated on a 5-days Bahamas cruise itinerary roundtrip from homeport Tampa Florida.
+All sick suffered from Norovirus symptoms (vomiting, diarrhoea) and were quarantined to their cabins.
+The ship operated on a 5-day Bahamas cruise itinerary roundtrip from homeport Tampa Florida.

 The RCI line offered passengers transportation from Mexico to New Orleans or onboard credit as compensation if they chose to stay on the ship.
 All passengers received US$250 onboard credit per cabin.
 Later, the ship entered drydock for repairs.